-For micro-generators on a 200-amp service or less, we recommend not assessing historical energy use and instead enabling unrestricted self supply and export within the maximum generation rates that their grid connection can support, which is already factored into micro-generation approvals.
+For micro-generators on a 200-amp service or less, there should be no need to assess historical energy use.
+Rather, these micro-generators should be able to have unrestricted self supply and export within the maximum generation rates that their grid connection can support, which is already factored into micro-generation approvals.